iszczesniak/cpp/specialization/index.md

 ```

 For the primary function template, we can add a specialization for `T
-= A`, but a compler uses the regular function anyway.
-During overload
+= A`, but a compiler uses the regular function anyway.
+During
-resolution, a compiler does not consider specializations, but only the
+overload resolution, a compiler does not consider specializations, but
-overloads of regular functions and overloads of primary function
+only the overloads of regular functions and overloads of primary
-templates.
+function templates.

 ```cpp
 {% include_relative mix2.cc %}